Missing California Tourist Angela Morrisey Found In Medley

-MIAMI (CBSMiami) – The Miami Police Department announced Thursday that missing California tourist Angela Morrisey has been found.
+MIAMI (CBSMiami) – Missing California tourist Angela Morrisey has been found, after disappearing without a trace more than two weeks ago, according to the Miami Police Department.

-Police said that Morrisey called 9-1-1 from the 7200 Block of NW 79th Terrace in Medley at around 6 a.m. to report that she was a missing person and was in need of medical attention.READ MORE: COVID In Florida: 6,762 New Cases, 78 Deaths Reported On Thursday
+Police said that Morrisey called 9-1-1 from the 7200 Block of NW 79th Terrace in Medley at around 6 a.m. to report that she was a missing person and was in need of medical attention.READ MORE: Zoo Miami Helps Discover A Brand New Spider Species In Miami

 Authorities said Morrisey was transported to an area hospital, where detectives of the Miami Police Department’s Special Victims Unit conducted an interview with her.

-Morrisey was then transported to a medical facility, where she will undergo treatment for a non-life-threatening condition.READ MORE: Study: Benefits Of Vaccination, Despite Recent Blood Clot Concerns, Outweigh Risks Of Getting COVID
+Morrisey was then transported to a medical facility, where she will undergo treatment for a non-life-threatening condition.READ MORE: Taste Of The Town: Chefs Jose Mendin And Santo Agnello Open Italian Eatery Casa Isola

 Morrisey was last seen at the Bayside Market Place in downtown Miami on March 28.

-Officials say Morrissey was here on vacation with her boyfriend, Amir El-Badry.MORE NEWS: Miami-Dade, Broward To Follow CDC Guidelines Despite Florida Education Boss Asking School Districts To Make Mask Use Voluntary
+Officials say Morrissey was here on vacation with her boyfriend, Amir El-Badry.MORE NEWS: 'I Am A Conqueror': UFC Fighter, Miami Native Jorge Masvidal's Rise To Success, Sights On UFC Gold

 Police said Morrisey’s relatives had been notified about the good news.